CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

     bar.cpp
     baz.cpp

-  The dependency walk can be limited by using the 'walk_keys'.
+  The dependency walk can be limited by using the "walk_keys".
 This is a list of labels that should be included in the walk.
 All labels specified here should also be in one of the deps lists.
-These keys act as barriers, where the walk will only recurse into the targets listed.
+These keys act as barriers, where the walk will only recurse into targets listed here.
 An empty list in all specified barriers will end that portion of the walk.

     group("a") {
       metadata = {
         my_files = [ "foo.cpp" ]
-        my_files_barrier = [ ":b" ]
+        my_files_barrier [ ":b" ]
       }

       deps = [ ":b", ":c" ]